coltmcnealy-lh/old-original-java-little-horse/README.md

     * `WorkflowDeployer.java` is the interface for deploying a workflow.
         * `DockerWorkflowDeployer.java` and `K8sWorkflowDeployer.java` are example implementations.
 Note that they both use the `WorkflowWorker.java` class, see the K8s entrypoint and the Docker command.
     * `TaskDeployer.java` is the interface for deploying tasks.
         * `DockerTaskDeployer.java` and `K8sWorkflowDeployer.java` are example implementations.
-Note that they both use the `WorkflowWorker.java` class, see the K8s entrypoint and the Docker command.
+Note that they both use the `DockerTaskWorker.java` class, see the K8s entrypoint and the Docker command.

 ### Entrypoint Classes
 * `LittleHorseAPI.java` is run for the core API.